Muzietto/geiesfolds/README.md

 All this while throwing in some original experiments and links to other functional matters like tuples and continuations.

-This code is presented at:
+This project is presented at:

 http://faustinelli.wordpress.com/2013/09/10/fold-right-in-javascript/
 http://faustinelli.wordpress.com/2010/04/22/foldleft-foldright/